 Harry shook his head in amusement.
 "I certainly hope so."

 One thing Harry Potter knew for sure was that his friends weren't so bad, really - but they were all really quite odd.

 They were nice - always helping Harry through the maze-like corridors of Hogwarts when he was getting lost.
 And yet they always seemed to know more than they should - including what seemed like instinctive abilities to navigate the school when every other first-year was stumbling over hidden stairs and walking in endless circles.

 In their first Charms class, Professor Flitwick, a tiny little wizard, squeaked when he read Harry's name and fell off a pile of books.
 Instantly Ron and Hermione began to laugh, although they stopped immediately when the Professor glared at them.
 It was in Transfiguration that Harry began to feel a sense of the two - both managed to perfectly change a match into a needle, but their other actions couldn't have been more different.
 Hermione sat completely at attention the entire class, whereas Ron actually fell asleep - Professor McGonagall was quite cross until he managed the transfiguration successfully with utter effortlessness.

 At which point she seemed a bit pleased and awarded five points each to Gryffindor.

-At first Harry though he was misreading the situation, noticing minor aberrations in their behavior.
+At first Harry though he was misreading the situation, noticing minor aberrations in their behaviour.
 Ron bit his lip and clenched his fist while looking intently at the Professor, while Hermione kept rubbing her wand, her eyes just to the side.
-Harry decided that they were just focused on the lecture, difficult though it was to understand through all the stuttering, but as the Defense class went on, things got worse.
+Harry decided that they were just focused on the lecture, difficult though it was to understand through all the stuttering, but as the Defence class went on, things got worse.
 When answering a question, Hermione's words were nothing but polite, but it was almost like she spat them out.
 And Ron just grunted in response to everything.

 "You sure didn't like the Professor," commented Harry after the class.